Kim Arena, Events and Program Manager

 Debasri Ghosh, Director of Education and Communications

 Debasri enthusiastically joined WOMEN’S WAY in July of 2012.
 In her role, Debasri is responsible for broadening the WOMEN'S WAY community through public education programming and providing leadership to the organization's public policy/advocacy initiatives.
 Additionally, she oversees the agency’s branding, communications and public relations.
 Debasri is passionate about WOMEN’S WAY’s dynamic mission, having spent the last ten years working to improve the social conditions of her beloved Philadelphia.
 Prior to WOMEN'S WAY, Debasri worked to empower women and girls in a variety of settings, most recently serving as the Director of Education and Community Relations at Women In Transition.
 Debasri’s diverse experience includes gender-based violence prevention, coalition-building, nonprofit communications, direct service delivery, community organizing and fundraising.
 She holds a B.A. from Sarah Lawrence College and has been recognized as a Visionary Leader by the Valentine Foundation.
-A fluent bengali speaker, she has served on the Executive Committee of the Bengali Cultural Society of South Jersey and currently sits on various advisory committees and Boards in the greater Philadelphia area.
+A fluent bengali speaker, she has served on the Executive Committee of the Bengali Cultural Society of South Jersey and currently serves on the Board of Planned Parenthood of Southeastern Pennsylvania and the National Clearinghouse for the Defense of Battered Women.
 Debasri lives in South Philly with her charming husband and their grumpy cat.

 Pam Jones, Manager of Database Systems